Human trafficking in Yemen: Background

+In 2023, the Organised Crime Index gave the country a score of 9 out of 10 for human trafficking, noting that human trafficking and organ trafficking were the most prevalent organized crime in the country.

+An independent report in 2023 noted that Yemen is a major transit point for Ethiopians being trafficked to Saudi Arabia, with an average of 12,000 people travelling through the country each month.

+Prosecution (2008)

 The Government of Yemen did not improve its efforts to punish trafficking crimes over the reporting period.
 Article 248 of the penal code prescribes a 10-year prison sentence for anyone who “buys, sells or gives as a present, or deals in human beings; and anyone who brings into the country or exports from it a human being with the intent of taking advantage of him.”
 This prescribed penalty is commensurate with that for other grave crimes, such as rape.

 Article 161 of Yemen’s Child Rights Law specifically criminalizes the prostitution of children.
 Despite the availability of these statutes, Yemen reported only 14 arrests and six convictions for child labor trafficking.

 The government did not provide information, regarding the sentences assigned to the convicted traffickers.

 The government did not report law enforcement efforts against trafficking for commercial sexual exploitation.
 Moreover, despite indications of government officials' complicity in trafficking, Yemen did not prosecute any officials for such complicity.

-Protection
+Protection (2008)

 Yemen made limited progress in protecting victims of trafficking over the last year.
 In July 2007, the Yemeni government provided 80 female police officers with training on how to deal with trafficked children.
 It opened a shelter in Sana’a in February, to receive trafficked children returning from Saudi Arabia; this shelter has protected 10 boys since its opening.

 The government also received 622 children in its reception center, during the reporting period, providing child victims repatriated from Saudi Arabia with social services, limited medical care and family reunion fication services.

 Nonetheless, the government continues to lack protection services for victims of sex trafficking.
 The government did not employ procedures for proactively identifying victims of sex trafficking among high-risk groups; as a result, victims, including minors, were arrested and jailed for crimes committed as a result of being trafficked, such as prostitution.

 The government may encourage child victims to assist in investigations against their traffickers, but it does not offer legal alternatives to remove countries, which face hardship or retribution.